v3nusf1ytrab/About-me-/README.md

 <img width="1001" height="177" alt="1000002682" src="https://github.com/user-attachments/assets/e67e5539-ad40-4456-aa76-ee66e81b3416" />

-We are a suspected dissociative disorder having individual (we don't kw if we have OSDD or DID, we just said UDD cuz it's more acceptable for our terms.)
+We are a suspected dissociative disorder having individual (we don't kwow if we have OSDD or DID, we just said UDD cuz it's more acceptable for our terms.)

 Current Host: Flit/Uzza/Blackwidow